e0406981/ip/docs/README.md

 #### Keywords

-'todo' - adds todo task
+`todo` - adds todo task
-'event' - adds event task
+`event` - adds event task
-'deadline' - adds deadline task
+`deadline` - adds deadline task
-'/' -  to be put after deadline and event, and date to be entered after the '/'
+`/` -  to be put after deadline and event, and date to be entered after the `/`

 Example of usage:

 todo read book
 event birthday /tommorow

 Expected outcome:

-Got it, I've added the task:
+Got it, I`ve added the task:
 [T][✗] read book
 1 tasks are in the list

-Got it, I've added the task:
+Got it, I`ve added the task:
 [E][✗] birthday /tommorow
 2 tasks are in the list

 ### 2: Bye
 Exits the program.